-I would show you, but out of consideration for my mom, I won’t.
+I would show you but in consideration of my mum, I won’t.
 I think about her when I put myself out there.

 I don’t want to look at myself so I’m going to cover the icon of myself with a Post-it.
 You’re much nicer to look at, Nadja.

 Right!
-I’ve been asked by publishers like Abrams, Thames & Hudson, and many other publishers to do a book, and I decided I always wanted to do a limited edition [one] myself, so I never said yes.
-Now, because I said no so many times, I have enough photos for 12 to 13 books, [dating from] 1990 when I started making nudes on the streets of New York.
+I’ve been asked by publishers like Abrams, Thames & Hudson and many other publishers to do a book and I decided I always wanted to do a limited-edition myself so I never said yes.
+Now, because I said no so many times, I have enough photos for over 12-13 books, since 1990 when I started making nudes on the streets of New York.
 I thought it would be great to do 12 books, releasing one a year, a limited edition, unique set of books.
 The first one will be titled European Installations.
-Large-scale group works I’ve done in Europe starting from my final arrest with the Giuliani administration.
-At that time, Europe and South America really embraced my work on the streets in different cities, as opposed to working with the threat of arrest in New York—the celebration of being celebrated not in prison.
+Large scale group works I’ve done in Europe starting from my final arrest with the Giuliani administration.
+At that time, Europe and South America really embraced my work on the streets in different cities, as opposed to working with the threat of arrest in New York – the celebration of being celebrated not in prison.

 Were you ever in prison?

-[A} holding cell, there were bars between me and the police officers.
-I was in the tombs in New York, which is not really jail, but bars with other criminals and noncriminals.
-Usually, I was never held overnight, but all day and you’re in there with someone who committed a violent crime… there is no variance.
+Holding cell, there were bars between me and the police officers.
+I was in the tombs in New York, which is not really jail but bars with other criminals and non-criminals.
+Usually, I was never held overnight but all day and you’re in there with someone who committed a violent crime… there is no variance.
 I had a chain on and one guy said if I fell asleep, I wouldn’t be wearing it when I woke up.
 I didn’t fall asleep.
-There’s a toilet in the middle of the room, and there’s 20 people in the room, it’s a humiliating situation.
+There’s a toilet in the middle of the room and there’s 20 people in the room, it’s a humiliating situation.

 I thought you were badass and got a tattoo in jail.